Our research focuses on things that directly impact your life and the animals in your life.

 The Quality Assurance Specialists support research by monitoring facilities, equipment records, personnel, procedures, and research projects and reviewing protocols, study forms, study data, study procedures and study final reports for conformance with applicable regulations, standards, and other quality guidelines.
 All this is made possible by providing on-going guidance, data sharing, communication, and collaboration across the Agency.

-As Facility Manager, I am the principal liaison between Office of Research (OR) management, scientific, and administrative staff, and the various contract entities that enable OR to function day-to-day; these include Operations & Maintenance, Custodial, Landscaping, Waste Removal, and Security.
+As Facility Manager, I am the principal liaison between Office of Applied Science (OAS) management, scientific, and administrative staff, and the various contract entities that enable OAS to function day-to-day; these include Operations & Maintenance, Custodial, Landscaping, Waste Removal, and Security.
 I routinely communicate with contract personnel to plan and coordinate services, prepare for outages or interruptions, and address any deficiencies in service.
 These vital services allow the office to carry out its mission by providing the infrastructure and utilities, as well as the associated support services, needed for a large research facility to operate.

 My job is similar to the stage crew for a live production.
 While public focus may be on the researcher and the outcomes of that research, administrative staff ensure that staff have what they need to get the work done and provide guidance on rules and regulations that do not directly affect research.